 A rehabbed sea turtle will be released back to sea on Saturday, September 1, 2012 at Main Beach Park at 11:30 am.
 The release is by the Georgia Sea Turtle Center (and Wild Amelia Nature Festival).
 Start the holiday weekend on Amelia Island by coming to watch and bid farewell to a turtle going back home to the sea.

-WATCH A SEA TURTLE NEST EXCAVATION:
+SEA TURTLE NEST EXCAVATION: